Structural Quality Metrics to Evaluate Knowledge Graphs: Data Introduction and Basic Statistics

 \item [DBpedia] DBpedia is a knowledge graph launched in 2007 by Free University of Berlin and the University of Leipzig.
 It is created by automatically extracting structured information contained in Wikipedia, and it builds and manages its own ontology structure.

-\item [Freebase] Freebase was launched by MetaWeb Technologies, Inc. in 2007 and merged into Wikidata by the Wikimedia Foundation and Google in 2015.
-Ontology is constructed in a human readable manner with the structure of \textit{'domain/class/predicate'}.
+\item [Freebase] Freebase was launched by MetaWeb Technologies, Inc. in 2007 and merged into Wikidata by the Wikimedia Foundation and Google in 2015.(\citet{44818}) Ontology is constructed in a human readable manner with the structure of \textit{`domain/class/predicate'}.

 \item [YAGO] Developed by Max Planck in 2007, data is generated by extracting information from Wikipedia infobox and WordNet in various languages.
-There exists an ontology structure built on WordNet.
+The ontology structure is built on WordNet.

 \item [Google Knowledge Graph] Google KG was developed by Google in 2012 to understand the meaning of search terms in the search engine.
 Through the API, information such as name, description, image, and type which informs the class can be obtained for a specific keyword.
-There is no self-defined ontology, and the type is configured based on \textit{schema.org}. \end{description}
+There is no self-defined ontology, and the type is configured based on \textit{schema.org}.
+In 2014, Google introduced Knowledge Vault \cite{45634}, which integrates Wikipedia, YAGO, Microsoft's Satori, and Google Knowledge Base.
+Since the data is not published to the public, we used Google Knowledge Graph data accessible by API (Google Knowledge Graph Search API). \end{description}

 Raftel, introduced in this work, is a knowledge graph that integrates Wikidata and Naver databases on various domains.
 Based on the class structure and properties of Wikidata, an active and fast-generating knowledge graph based on the community, the basic ontology was designed, classes were added and removed, hierarchical relationships were adjusted, and attributes were added and removed to alleviate the complexity of the ontology and increase consistency.